AiDarkEzio/Baileys/README.md

 ### Note

  This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with WhatsApp.
 Use at your own discretion.
-Do not spam people with this.
+Do not spam people with this..

  Also, this repo is now licenced under GPL 3 since it uses [libsignal-node](https://git.questbook.io/backend/service-coderunner/-/merge_requests/1)